Migrating data from Yandex Object Storage to Yandex Managed Service for MySQL®

 -

-Create an endpoint for the target and transfer:
+Create a target endpoint and transfer:

 ManuallyTerraform-